 Tower of Madrid

-This name is given to a spectacular building located in the Plaza of Spain and between Calle Princesa and Gran Vía.
+This name is given to a spectacular building located in the Plaza de España and between Calle Princesa and Gran Vía.
 It was designed by Julian and Jose Maria Otamendi and built between 1954 and 1960.
 It is currently the sixth tallest in Madrid, with 162 meters including the antenna that crowns it.
 To give you an idea of its dimensions, we will tell you that the project was to accommodate 500 shops, several galleries, a hotel and even a cinema.

 Also, for a few years it was the tallest building in Spain.
 Currently, it houses precisely a hotel on its first eight floors and private homes on the rest.
 You can also go up to its terrace and get wonderful views of the central streets where it is located, but also of the House, Royal Palace and mountains near the city for the North.